schabiyo/AzureOSSDemos/infra-provisioning/README.md

 * A fully configured Jumpbox VM
 * An OMS Workspace
 * An Azure Container Registry
-* 2 CoreOS VM fully configured with Docker via Ansible and automatically registered with OMS
+* 2 CentOS VMs fully configured with Docker
 * One App Service Web Plan configured with 2 slots: DEV and STAGING
 * A Kubernetes Cluster with 1 master and 2 nodes which are automatically registered with the previous OMS Workspace

+Under teh cover the following are happening:

+* The Azure REST API is used to automatically provision an OMS Workspace
+* Use of Ansible to configure Docker on the IaaS VMs
+* OMS VM and COntainers monitoring agent is automatically installed on the iaas vms and well as k8s nodes

 ## Pre-Requisites